Heat Advisory issued for Lassen-Eastern Plumas-Eastern Sierra Counties by NWS - NewsBreak

 weather.gov

-Heat Advisory issued for Modoc County, North Central and Southeast Siskiyou County by NWS
+Excessive Heat Warning issued for Central Sacramento Valley, Northern Sacramento Valley by NWS

-Effective: 2022-09-06 12:00:00 PDT Expires: 2022-09-07 23:00:00 PDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Effective: 2022-09-08 01:37:00 PDT Expires: 2022-09-09 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
 Young children and pets should never be left unattended in vehicles under any circumstances.
 Take extra precautions if you work or spend time outside.
 When possible reschedule strenuous activities to early morning or evening.
 Know the signs and symptoms of heat exhaustion and heat stroke.
 Wear lightweight and loose fitting clothing when possible.
 To reduce risk during outdoor work, the Occupational Safety and Health Administration recommends scheduling frequent rest breaks in shaded or air conditioned environments.
 Anyone overcome by heat should be moved to a cool and shaded location.
 Heat stroke is an emergency!
 Call 9 1 1.
-Target Area: Modoc County; North Central and Southeast Siskiyou County; Northeast Siskiyou and Northwest Modoc Counties HEAT ADVISORY REMAINS IN EFFECT FROM NOON TUESDAY TO 11 PM PDT WEDNESDAY * WHAT...High temperatures of 98 to 104 are expected in valleys, and in the 90s most mountain areas, except areas above 6000 feet elevation. * WHERE...In California, Eastern Siskiyou and Modoc Counties.
-In Oregon, Klamath Basin.
-This includes the cities of Dorris, MacDoel, Tennant, Alturas, Tulelake, Klamath Falls and surrounding areas. * WHEN...From noon Tuesday to 11 PM PDT Wednesday. * IMPACTS...Hot temperatures may cause heat illnesses to occur. * ADDITIONAL DETAILS...The hottest temperatures are expected on Tuesday with continued hot daytime temperatures on Wednesday. * View the hazard area in detail at https://www.wrh.noaa.gov/map/?wfo=mfr
+Target Area: Central Sacramento Valley; Northern Sacramento Valley; Shasta Lake Area, Northern Shasta County DANGEROUS AND PROLONGED HEATWAVE THIS WEEK EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT FRIDAY * WHAT...A prolonged period of dangerously hot conditions with record and near record temperatures up to 114 degrees.
+Limited overnight relief, especially in the foothills. * WHERE...Sacramento Valley, northern San Joaquin Valley, Delta, and adjacent foothills and mountains. * WHEN...Until 8 PM PDT Friday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities. * ADDITIONAL DETAILS...Significant excessive heat continuing through Friday.
+There will be limited overnight relief with low temperatures only in the 70s to mid 80s.
+Interact with us via social media www.facebook.com/nws.sacramento www.twitter.com/nwssacramento

 Comments / 0